wesmc7777/Azure-IoT-C-SDK-Reference/iothub-message-h/iothubmessage-getmessageid.md

 * `iotHubMessageHandle` Handle to the message.

 ## Return Value
-A const char* pointing to the Message Id.
+A const char* pointing to the messageId.